 3. Willingness to Work Early and Late Hours

 Disney transportation begins running long before the parks open, and continues to operate long after the parks close.
 Guests have to be picked up at and returned to their resorts if they’re staying on property or to their cars if they’re staying off site.
 To make this happen, Transportation Cast Members have to be willing to come in as early as 5 AM or stay as late as… well, 5 AM sometimes.
 And the hardest part of working those hours isn’t necessarily the exhaustion from staying late or living with a bad schedule; it’s keeping the smile on your face and courtesy in your manner while working them!

 2. Ability to Pass the Test

 Because of the responsibility that comes with transporting guests, there is a lot of training that comes with any position in the Transportation Department.
 At the end of training you are required to take a test to determine if you are able to effectively operate in your area.
-Part of the test for Watercraft Cast Members demonstrating their ability to control the ferry boat is to dock the boat at the end of the Grand Floridian dock, back the ferry one foot away from the dock, and then slide the ferry boat to the right and left along the dock, all while maintaining that one foot distance.
+Part of the test for Watercraft Cast Members demonstrating their ability to control the ferry boat is to dock the boat at the end of the Grand Floridian dock.
+Then they must back the ferry one foot away from the dock, and slide the ferry boat to the right and left along the dock.
+All while maintaining that one foot distance.
 Disney Trainers do an incredible job preparing Cast Members to take the tests, but in the end it is up to the individual to prove his or her skill.
 If the Cast Member can’t pass the test, they can’t work in that area.

 BONUS TIP: Consider planning and booking your next Disney trip with an Authorized Disney Vacation Planner you can trust like Mickey Travels.
 They’ll help you get the best Walt Disney World deal, share expert advice and their services are totally FREE!
 It’s genius!